DMaxter/mcp-manager/README.md

 ## Installation

-Just download the appropriate file for your operating system in the [Release](https://gitlab.com/DMaxter/mcp-manager/-/releases) section and it is ready to go.
+Just download the appropriate file for your operating system in the [Release](https://gitlab.com/DMaxter/mcp-manager/-/releases) section, on **Packages**, and it is ready to go.

 ## Configuration